spree/spree/README.md

 **WARNING: This is currently built against edge!**

-I’m targeting switching to a stable branch when 2-2-stable is release, but as of now it's on 2.2.0.beta.
+I’m targeting switching to a stable branch when `2-2-stable` is released, but as of now it's on `2.2.0.beta`.
 Stay tuned.

 Customizing
 -------

-This uses the [bootstrap-sass](https://github.com/thomas-mcdonald/bootstrap-sass) gem.
-So follow that README for full cutomization instructions.

 Copy the `spree_bootstrap_frontend.css.scss` file from `assets/stylesheets/store` into your application and edit as required.